vanessadenardin/portfolio/README.md

 ![logo](docs/logo.png)

 ### Call to Action
-In addition to the social media icons on all pages linked to personal accounts, the "get in touch" button added to the about page and the "send" button just below the contact form were added to reinforce the desire to connect with potential employers and other professionals.
+In addition to the social media icons on all pages linked to personal accounts, the "get in touch" button added to the about page and the "submit" button just below the contact form were added to reinforce the desire to connect with potential employers and other professionals.

 ### Images
 On personal pages (Homepage and About Page), I tried to use the highest quality images to represent my personality and my work, but for the other pages, I used Unsplash images, because I still don't have enough experience to use my own projects and the pages are still in progress.